Divyashree-DB/Diwali-Data-Analysis/README.md

 This is a simple Exploratory Data Analysis Project on Diwali Data.
-It was my trail on implementing my python Skills.
+It was my trail on implementing my Python skills.